computer screen with lines of code

 Career advancement

-For those who are already in the broader field of analytics — maybe they are working as a junior data analyst, business analyst, data scientist — a data science master’s can allow them to apply to data science jobs that offer a higher salary and more responsibility.
+For those already in the broader field of analytics — maybe they are working as a junior data analyst, business analyst, or data scientist — a data science master’s can allow them to apply to data science jobs that offer a higher salary and more responsibility.
 In fact, for senior data scientist positions or executive positions like analytics manager or chief information officer, many companies list a master’s in data science or a related field as a prerequisite in job descriptions.
 In reality, however, it’s a prerequisite for most data science jobs: over two-thirds of data scientists surveyed in a recent Burtch Works study reported holding a master’s degree.

 What’s a typical data science master’s salary?